liminovna/KazRusCSW/README.md

 - performed a linguistic analysis of the corpus data

 The repository contains notebooks for processing and analysis and supplementary functions (in the .py files).
 The golden data with token-level annotation and a model for token-level annotation are available on HF: https://huggingface.co/collections/liminovna/kazruscsw.

+For detailed information on the structure of the project see [project_stucture.md](project_stucture.md).

 ❗ The project is still in progress, the paper and the corpus itself will be published later.